Let’s start with a definition of terms, from Wikipedia:

-The concept of separating an issue from your Self might seem…woo-woo, or just a tad odd to some of you.
+The concept of separating an issue from your Self might seem…woo-woo, or a tad odd to some of you.
 No worries.
 The first step is to understand that what you’re experiencing is not who you are.
-The situation you find yourself in is just that, a discrete thing.
+The situation you find yourself in is exactly that – a situation – a separate, discrete thing.
 It’s something that’s happening in this moment.
 The Self that is experiencing it exists independent of that situation.

 In performing this separation, you will gain distance from the issue.
-This will allow you some room to breathe, to really examine the issue from these alternate perspectives and get a better grasp on it.
+This will allow you some room to breathe, to examine the issue from these alternate perspectives and get a better grasp on it.
 You’ll see additional possibilities that may have been hidden previously due to the cultural blinders we all wear.
-These blinders are the inherent biases we all carry with us every day; the things we think we know and the societal assumptions we make, often unconsciously.
+These blinders are the inherent biases we all carry with us every day; the things we think we know and the societal assumptions we make, often without realizing it.

 You can do this exercise with any situation you encounter.
 Whenever you find yourself saying, “OK, here’s what happened, now what do I do?!?!”
 Or, “here’s the only option I can see…” This is your cue to try reframing.
 You may very well end up right back where you started, and that’s OK.

 If so, you’ll get there having examined the situation from all these perspectives and you’ll be confident that your course of action is right for the situation.

 Now, let’s take a moment to discuss those Cognitive Blinders I mention in passing above.
 Don’t think you don’t have them.
 We all do.
 The trick is being able to see them BEFORE they get in the way.
 Part 2 of the trick is being able to push them aside to see what they’ve been blocking from view.
 There are 2 primary blinders I want to discuss.